firatkaya1/find-duplicates/README.md

   version     This command will return project version.

 Flags:
-  -h, --help   help for findDuplicate
+  -h, --help   help for find-duplicates

-Use "findDuplicate [command] --help" for more information about a command.
+Use "find-duplicates [command] --help" for more information about a command.

 ```
 ### Adım 5 (Opsiyonel)